Spectory/debugging_dev_meeting/README.md

 ========================================================================================================================

 ## Culture
-A single developer can work very fast & effienatly, but there is a limit.
+A single developer can work very fast & efficiently, but there is a limit.
 At some point the project is simply too big/complicated for a single developer to manage & support.

-Working as a team requires good communucation folowing agreed guidelines.
+Working as a team requires good communication following agreed guidelines.

 #### Issue Tracking
 As our software gets bigger & bigger, the code base increases.
 Vendors code is integrated & open source code is added.
 As the code evolves, it accumulate more and more bugs.
  - When a bug is found, minor or major, make sure it is tracked.
-   - Minor bugs can be ignored for a while, but can also mutate into a more sirouse issue.
+   - Minor bugs can be ignored for a while, but can also mutate into a more serious issue.
    - Open a task.
-Write everything you found relavent during your investigations for future usage.
+Write everything you found relevant during your investigations for future usage.
  - Keep vendor/open source code updated.
    - Keep track on your vendors blogs / press releases.
    - View the change log of new releases.
    - Review the external projects open/close issues.
    - Upgrades can contain bug fixes.
-   - Upgrades can inderduce new bugs too, run sanity tests before committing code upgrades.
+   - Upgrades can introduce new bugs too, run sanity tests before committing code upgrades.

 ------------------------------------------------------------------------------------------------------------------------

 #### Research
-Ok, we use all those awsome tools now know where the bug is generated.
+Ok, we use all those awesome tools now know where the bug is generated.
 Time to pin point the issue and find a solution.

 ###### Remain effective
 Debugging is hard.
 We need to keep our mind sharp.